 - Inspect Your Pipes for Signs of Wear

-In old buildings, it’s important to inspect your pipes from time to time for signs of wear.
+In old buildings, it’s essential to inspect your pipes from time to time for signs of wear.
 Some signs that your pipes could be in danger of bursting include:

 - Rust-coloured water coming out of your taps.